First Books for Baby and Helpful First-Year Reading Tips for 2023

 Time for Bed by Mem Fox

 Rhyming, animals, and the sweet words in this book make it the perfect companion before bed.
-I loved setting up a routine that let my kids know that bedtime was coming.
+I loved setting up a routine that let my kids know bedtime was coming.

 seetouchfeel